 Chicago Harris School of Public Policy

-Role (Junior UX Designer and Researcher): Client Communication, Usability Interviews, UX Design, UX Research
+Role (Junior UX Designer and Researcher): Client Communication, Usability Testing, UX Design, UX Research

 The University of Chicago’s Harris School of Public Policy is one of the top academic institutions for public policy education and research in the world.
 As a Junior UX Designer and Researcher at Sandstorm Design, I worked directly with representatives from the Harris School of Public Policy to perform a redesign of the website.